shankswang953/shankswang953.github.io/_pages/about.md

 ## Research Interest

-My research interests range from numerical methods for partial differential equations, optimization and machine learning.
+My research interests range from analysis and numerical methods for partial differential equations, optimization and machine learning.

 **Numerical Methods in PDEs**